 This is a difficult one to answer, as those pilots that have done just this and got jobs as a result, would say that it is exactly why they got that job.
 There are plenty of pilots have gone down this route, utilising companies that are very happy to take your money in order to gain a type rating.
 The problem comes when most of the airlines require hours on type, and not just the type rating.
 There is no point in having the type rating if you don’t have the hours on type that the airline is looking for.
 Also, by completing a type rating at huge expense, you are only type rated on that particular type of aircraft.
 If a new job appears that is on a different type of aircraft, then it is highly likely that your investment in this type rating will have been less than useful.
 Most airlines these days will put you through type rating when you join the company anyway.
 Some will charge you for this, and it will be deducted from your salary over the coming years.
 Some airlines won’t charge you for your type rating, so it’s definitely worth checking this out when applying for different companies.
 Also bear in mind that if the airline has paid for your type rating, you may very well find that you are bonded to that airline ie. If you leave that airline within the bonding period (usually around three years), then you will be required to repay the type rating.

-Many airlines and cadetship programs require candidates to complete a course such as this.
-It is worth noting however, that this type of course is a fairly recent evolution.
-Again, there are plenty of companies prepared to take your money, but as to whether it improves your chances of gaining that job or not, then that is probably open to interpretation.
-That said, when it comes to a simulator assessment, it is likely that you will feel more confident and prepared going into that assessment if you have completed a course such as the JOC.
+All airlines will require you to have an MCC qualification – it’s a mandated requirement.
+However, a JOC or APS course may not be mandated.
+These types of course are a fairly recent evolution and there are plenty of companies prepared to take your money, but as to whether it improves your chances of gaining that job or not, then that is probably open to interpretation.
+That said, when it comes to a simulator assessment, it is likely that you will feel more confident and prepared going into that assessment if you have completed a course such as the JOC or APS.
 It all comes down to your finances, and whether it is a pre-requisite of employment with that company anyway.

 Flight Deck Wingman Top Tips